-However, I know that without Nora’s fussy, colicy, clingy, high-needs personality, I wouldn’t have experienced the intense “crash course” in parenting, nor would I have learned nearly as much about motherhood.
+However, I know that without Nora’s fussy, colicky, clingy, high-needs personality, I wouldn’t have experienced the intense “crash course” in parenting, nor would I have learned nearly as much about motherhood.

 It was a steep learning curve, that’s for sure — but if I’m really honest, I have ALWAYS learned best by trial-and-error (much to the dismay of my parents!) and Nora definitely gave me plenty of trial-and-error opportunities!

-Maybe I owe Nora a big “thank you” for helping me to fail so many times those first couple of years that I now feel so much more confident in my mothering abilities and the decisions I make — even if “they” say I should do it differently.
+Maybe I owe Nora a big “thank you” for helping me to fail so many times those first few years that I now feel so much more confident in my mothering abilities and the decisions I make — even if “they” say I should do it differently.

 And by “they”, I mean anyone who gives unsolicited advice — family, friends, neighbors, strangers, books, magazines, online articles, and even the “experts”.

 I know the advice was usually given with good intentions, but when I think back to those first couple of torturous years, one of the reasons motherhood was so challenging for me is because I tried so hard to listen to everything “they” said.

 Sometimes I felt like I was going crazy trying to do and try everything that “always worked” for everyone else but never worked for me.
 It seemed that everything “they” said just left me feeling even more frustrated, confused, and defeated.

 Even trivial things like how often to give her a bath became stressful for me.
 One nurse told me to give her a bath every night to help calm her down, then a fellow mom friend said that was way too often as it would dry out her skin.
 Sigh…